RutronikSystemSolutions/RDK2_RAB3_Radar_USB_Gateway/README.md

 ## Operation

-1) Plug a USB-C connector to the side of the RDK2 and connect the cable to your computer.
+1) Plug a USB-C connector into the side of the RDK2 and connect the cable to your computer.

 <img src="pictures/rdk2_rab3_usb_connection.png" style="zoom:15%;" />